YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVGBLDIR
 -------------------

-INVGBLDIR, Invalid Global Directory spec: xxxx.
-Continuing with yyyy.
+INVGBLDIR, Invalid Global Directory spec: xxxx.Continuing with yyyy

 GDE Information: This indicates that the Global Directory xxxx specified by GTM$GBLDIR/ydb_gbldir or by SETGD and the qualifier FILE= is not a valid file-specification.